usausa/template-blazor-server/README.md

-# Template for Blazor Server
+# Template project for Blazor Server